AnujPawaadia/TeamAboard-FrontEnd/readme.md

 ---

 ## 💻 Role as Frontend Developer (Vue.js)
-As a frontend developer, **Khushi Jain** led the development of responsive and dynamic user interfaces using Vue.js.
+As a frontend developer, **I** led the development of responsive and dynamic user interfaces using Vue.js.
 Responsibilities included:

 - Designing and implementing core UI components
 - Ensuring seamless data integration with backend services